devzendo/transputer-emulator/README.md

 # transputer-emulator

 ## What is this?
 This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a host/file I/O Server that interfaces it to a host OS, providing boot/debug/IO facilities.

 It runs on Apple macOS Catalina, Windows 10, Ubuntu 24.02, Linux Mint 21.3, and Raspberry Pi Debian 12.
-An embedded version of the emulator component is also available for the Raspberry Pi Pico.
+An embedded version of the emulator component is also available for the Raspberry Pi Pico 1.
+I do not have Mac hardware to support porting beyond Catalina; specifically no M1/M2/Mx.
+Due to lack of compatible TPM hardware, I cannot build on Windows 11 or later.

 It is part of the [Parachute Project](https://devzendo.github.io/parachute).

-It is written in C++14 - the Raspbian Stretch distribution provides Clang 3.5.0, which does not support more recent C++ standards.
-(It used to build on Raspbian Stretch, the oldest OS I had, which limited the C++ standard I could support.
-I think I'll keep it at this C++ version.)
+It is written in C++14.
+I do not intend to move beyond this C++ version.

+It used to build on Raspbian Stretch, the oldest OS I had when I started automated builds.
+This had Clang 3.5.0, which limited the C++ standard I could support.

 ## Project Status
+Actively in development.

+Currently working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite.

+Also adding debugging facilities to aid the completion of the eForth Transputer port, and adding a build for the Raspberry Pi Pico.

+Attempting to run other typical Transputer software such as the Inmos occam and C compilers, and the port of Minix.

 First release 0.0.1 Midsummer 2019 (13 June 2019) as part of Parachute 0.0.1.

 Project started around 19/08/2005, with a long hiatus.
 Another hiatus from Sep 2021 to Dec 2022.
 Another hiatus from Dec 2022 to Jul 2023.

-Currently working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite, and attempting to run other typical Transputer software such as the Inmos occam and C compilers, and the port of Minix.
-Also adding debugging facilities to aid the completion of the eForth Transputer port, and adding a build for the Raspberry Pi Pico.
+Another hiatus from Dec 2023 to Aug 2024.

 ## Roadmap
 First release:
-* Ported to macOS (El Capitan +), Linux (Ubuntu 16.04, Ubuntu 18.04, CentOS 7.6, Raspbian Stretch), Windows 10.
 * A Cross Platform system that can run "Hello World" (via my NodeServer (custom protocol) implementation).

 Second release (work in progress):
 * Convert the NodeServer to be IServer compatible, implementing all frame types needed by "Hello World" and eForth.
-Similarly, convert "Hello World" to be IServer compatible.
+Similarly, convert "Hello World" and eForth to be IServer compatible.
 * IServer is unfinished; it implements the following frame types:
   * Id (Version)
   * Exit